esullivan32/ds-environ-es/README.txt

 # DS For Ecology Problem Sets
-This repo contains my problem sets for DSCI 410
+This repo contains my problem sets for DSCI 410 - Data Science for Ecology